Playstyle & Rotation Vigour Fellowship Hero Guide

 The more Runes you have, the more effective you can be.
 It can take some time to get used to this, and due to the nature of how you build these, it takes time to ramp up before you really get going too.
 Managing this mechanic is key to succeeding on Vigour.

 Early on it’ll be far more difficult to be able to do everything you want with your runes.
-Consistently casting Radiant Blast off cooldown, alongside maintaining multiple Rune of Renewals and Soulbrands will aid your generation a lot but I’ll touch on that more below.
+Consistently casting Radiant Blast off cooldown, alongside maintaining multiple Rune Of Renewal and Soulbrand will aid your generation a lot but I’ll touch on that more below.

 Rune Generation

-Vigour can generate runes with Dawnflare, your filler damaging ability, Radiant Blast, and all of your Rune spenders.
+Vigour can generate runes with Dawnflare, your filler damaging ability, Radiant Blast, Greater Heal, Circle Of Light and all of your Rune spenders.

 Spending Runes

-Rune of Renewal costs 1 Radiant Rune and you’ll always keep this active on at least your Tank.
+Rune Of Renewal costs 1 Radiant Rune and you’ll always keep this active on at least your Tank.
 It causes all your healing to echo on that ally for an additional 25%.
 The bonus healing also generates Radiant Runes so it’s important to maintain.
-If you cast this again on a target that already has Rune of Renewal active, it heals for an increased 200%, making it the largest heal in your arsenal when used this way.
+If you cast this again on a target that already has Rune Of Renewal active, it heals for an increased 200%, making it the largest heal in your arsenal when used this way.
+This is a great way to spot heal your tank/anyone with an active rune assuming you have the resources to do so.

 Soulbrand is your 1 rune cost maintenance debuff you’ll apply to enemies.
 It deals quite significant damage, and generates Radiant Runes over time as it does damage.
 It refunds its cost over the duration and then some, so it's extremely efficient to apply this early in a pull.

 Luminous Barrier is very powerful for managing predictable damage.
 It’s a large absorb shield at the cost of 1 rune on a single target.
-If you’re able to plan ahead this is incredibly strong.
+If you’re able to plan ahead this is decently strong.
+It's also extremely good to keep the tank alive in higher Eternals.

 Grand Design

 Later on you’ll gain access to a talent called Grand Design.
 This talent massively enhances your rune spenders, allowing you to hold down the cast to overcharge them.
 Doing this makes each ability hit 4 targets respectively.
-It helps your healing, rune generation, and damage by an absurd amount and it makes Vigour significantly stronger once this talent is acquired for the small cost of 1 additional rune per ability.
+It helps your healing, rune generation, and damage by an absurd amount and it makes Vigour significantly stronger in the early game once this talent is acquired for the small cost of 1 additional rune per ability mentioned above.